-Loss impacts the child’s behavior, learning, and attachment to the foster family.
+The losses in foster care impact the child’s behavior, learning, and attachment to the foster family.
 It can significantly impact the relationship between the foster family and the birth family.
 Fear of experiencing the pain of loss can also make some foster parents hesitant to love the next foster child as deeply.

-Scroll to the very bottom of this page to see the resources we have on Understanding Loss in Foster Care in the form of blogs, articles, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.
+Scroll to the very bottom of this page to see the resources we have on understanding loss in foster care in the form of articles, podcasts, tip sheets, and fact sheets.